nova-pkgs/python/Doc/library/turtle.rst

 the module from within IDLE run with the ``-n`` switch.

 The turtle module provides turtle graphics primitives, in both object-oriented and procedure-oriented ways.
-Because it uses :mod:`tkinter` for the underlying graphics, it needs a version of Python installed with Tk support.
+Because it uses :mod:`Tkinter` for the underlying graphics, it needs a version of Python installed with Tk support.

 The object-oriented interface uses essentially two+two classes:

 1. The :class:`TurtleScreen` class defines graphics windows as a playground for the drawing turtles.
-Its constructor needs a :class:`tkinter.Canvas` or a :class:`ScrolledCanvas` as argument.
+Its constructor needs a :class:`Tkinter.Canvas` or a :class:`ScrolledCanvas` as argument.
 It should be used when :mod:`turtle` is used as part of some application.